Fienberber/partyfy/README.md

 Flask because python is easy.

 ## Process
 The web server is just going to send the data from the database to the client.
-The rest (text to speech, mqtt, ...) will be handled by the client (js).
+The rest (text to speech, lighting, ...) will be handled by the client (js).